IgnisLabs/HotJot/README.md

 ### Parsing

-You can parse encoded tokens with the parser.
-How you obtain the parsed token is out of the scope of the library (authorization header, query parameter, etc).
+You can parse encoded token strings with the parser.
+How you obtain the encoded token is out of the scope of the library (authorization header, query parameter, etc).

 When you parse an encoded token, you'll get back a `Token` object, same one as with the `Factory`.